ansible/workshops/exercises/ansible_rhel/2.2-cred/README.md

 Oops, the last one didn’t went well, all red.

-  - Re-run the last ad hoc command but this time tick the **ENABLE PRIVILEGE ESCALATION** box.
+Re-run the last ad hoc command but this time tick the **ENABLE PRIVILEGE ESCALATION** box.

-> **Tip**
->
-> For tasks that have to run as root you need to escalate the privileges.
+As you see, this time it worked.
+For tasks that have to run as root you need to escalate the privileges.
 This is the same as the **become: yes** you’ve probably used often in your Ansible Playbooks.

 ## Challenge Lab: Ad Hoc Commands